Big Spring Independent School District

 Big Spring Independent School District is a public school district based in Big Spring, Texas (USA).

 Academic achievement

 In 2011, the school district was rated "academically unacceptable" by the Texas Education Agency.

 In 2014, the school district was rated "Improvement Required" by the Texas Education Agency.

 In 2015, the school district was rated "Accredited-Probation" by the Texas Education Agency, which means that the district exhibits deficiencies in performance that, if not addressed, will lead to revocation of the district's accreditation status.

+In 2025, The school district was rated a C by the Texas Education Agency.

+In 2026, The school district was rated a B by the Texas Education Agency.